 The refreshed design was rolled out on Veterinary Team Brief, Clinician’s Brief’s sister site, shortly thereafter along with refreshed branding.

-The Clinician's Brief is currently selected as a finalist for two Folio: Ozzie awards in both site design and redesign.
+The Clinician's Brief was selected as a finalist for two Folio: Ozzie awards in both site design and redesign.
 Articles on Clinician’s Brief and Veterinary Team Brief have been selected as finalists for Folio: Eddie awards.

 Digital Edition: Summer 2016